lipanski/datadog-raygun/README.md

 - `raygun.error_count`: The total error count for a particular period of time and Raygun application.
 - `raygun.new_error_count`: The new error count for a particular period of time and Raygun application.

-> Note that because of [the way](https://raygun.com/documentation/product-guides/crash-reporting/integrations/webhooks/) this information is provided by Raygun, results might not always be reliable or up-to-date.
-While working on this project, I've experienced both delays and missing callbacks when dealing with the Raygun webhooks.
+> Because of [the way](https://raygun.com/documentation/product-guides/crash-reporting/integrations/webhooks/) this information is provided by Raygun, results might not always be reliable or up-to-date.
+While working on this project, I experienced both delays and missing callbacks when dealing with the Raygun webhooks.
+Suggestions for improvement and pull requests are welcome.

 ## Installation